 Personally, I think Barbie is far from “limiting”.
 The 55 year old doll has a range of professions; from being a doctor, an astronaut, a racer car driver, a lifeguard, an Olympic gymnast, a business executive, and even a Presidential candidate.
 At one point these were all male dominated and gender stereotypical roles that women, or girls in this case, may not have considered pursuing otherwise.

 Barbie is nothing short of inspirational.
 She breaks gender stereotypes and liberates young, innocent minds into believing and imagining all that they are capable of, all that they could be when they grow up.

 When it comes to career choices and aspirations for young girls, Barbie dares you to dream, think big and give yourself a chance to not be bound by the societal stereotypes for gender based professions.
 She moves on from what are considered female-specific occupations like teachers, nurses and homemakers and sets an example.
 Not only does she promote making your own career choices, she encourages ambition, motivation and drive.
-Barbie emanates a sense of pride in being yourself, doing what you want to do, and living life on your terms.
+Barbie emanates a sense of pride in being yourself, doing what you want to do, and Healthy Living life on your terms.

 Barbie may not be physically realistic, but to limit Barbie to her physical appearance and not consider all her accomplishments would be shameful, and shallow.

 That now, would be limiting.